Bobo Ashanti: Origin

-The Bobo Ashanti ("Bobo" meaning "black" in Iyaric; and "Ashanti" in reference to the Ashanti people of Ghana, whom the Bobos claim are their ancestors), were founded by Emmanuel Charles Edwards in 1958 during the period known as the "groundation", where many protests took place calling for repatriation of African descendants and slaves to Kingston.
+The Bobo Ashanti ("Bobo" meaning "wrap" or "tie" from the Twi word Abotire meaning crown the verb abo - to tie singular; bobo plural); and "Ashanti" in reference to the Ashanti people of Ghana, were founded by Emmanuel Charles Edwards (known as "Black Christ in the Flesh") in 1958 during the period known as the "groundation", where many protests took place calling for repatriation of African descendants and slaves to Kingston.
 Emmanuel Charles Edwards was the leader of the protests who was to be called King when he was badly beaten by authorities for his action.
 After this event, he formed the mansion of Bobo Ashanti as a separatist movement from those who did not strictly follow the principles of Rastafari.
 He established the first Bobo Ashanti community in Kingston, which then settled in Bull Bay, where most of the members live today.
 The Bobo Ashanti consider their mansion to be the "Priesthood Order" of Rastafari, as they hold the most radical theology and offer theological training and accreditation.
 Those who become priests, prophets, or Empresses are to abide by EABIC principles in their home country.
 The community in Bull Bay is very tight knit and a place of refuge for poor people, as it offers free shelter, food, and education.

 Prince Emmanuel is called "Dada" by his followers, which was a name taken from Idi Amin, who was called Idi Amin Dada.
 Emmanuel is also seen by the Bobos as part of a triad - together with Marcus Garvey and Haile Selassie I, where Selassie is regarded as King, Garvey as prophet, and Emmanuel as high priest.
 Marcus Garvey is praised by the Rastafarians for his call for pan-Africanism, which looks to unite Africans all over the world and achieve gender, social, and economic equality.
 In his Farewell Speech in 1916, Garvey announced the future crowning of a Black King, the spot which Haile Selassie filled as the leader of the Black Nation and Messiah.
 He is considered the reincarnation of the King Alpha, and Empress Menen is considered the reincarnation of Queen Omega.